damianhakert/damianhakert.github.io/source/posts/2016-07-15-markdown-kramdown-tips-and-tricks.html.md

 }
 ```

 Okay, we have a `.blue` class.
-Let's say once and awhile we want a blue paragraph or a blue heading.
-Just do that:
+Let's say once in a while we want a blue paragraph or a blue heading.
+Just do:

 ```md
 This is a paragraph that for some reason we want blue.